 The ICIC scheme proposed here is an build upon work that is presented in [12] which is also used as our reference scheme.
 In the work presented here, eNodeBs coordinate transmission to UEs to minimize the level of interference experienced by UE.
 In our cellular layout, we have three tiers of cells as seen in Figure 4.1.
-Tier 0 and Tier 1 have UEs placed in them and take part in coordinated transmission takes place by restricting, all (two) or partially (one) and possibly none, the most dominant interferers.
+Tier 0 and Tier 1 have UEs placed in them and take part in coordination; Tier 2 have no UEs and act as an interferer contributor only.
+The coordinated transmission takes place by restricting, all (two) or partially (one) and possibly none, the most dominant interferers.
 A detailed description will be given shortly; first a definition of the most dominant interferers will be given.